swc-project/swc/README.md

 MSRV of crates is currently nightly, but we will support stable rustc again in the future.

+To update all SWC crates you use, you can run `curl https://raw.githubusercontent.com/swc-project/swc/main/scripts/update-all-swc-crates.sh | bash -s`.
+This script will update all dependencies to the latest version and run `cargo build` to ensure that everything works.
+Note that you need

+-   `jq`
+-   `cargo upgrade`

+command to run the script.

 ---

 If you are using SWC from JavaScript, please refer to [docs on the website](https://swc.rs/docs/installation/).